 - A postgraduate qualification, at diploma and master’s level, in integrative counselling and coaching is available at the University of East London

-- Training in coaching/personal consultancy can be arranged via Youth Access if you are an agency in membership with them, or by contacting Carolyn Mumby directly via her website if you are an agency or group of individuals and have eight to 12 participants who would like to train in this approach.
+- If you are interested in training in coaching/personal consultancy, you can contact Carolyn Mumby directly via her website if you are an agency or group of individuals and have eight to 12 participants who would like to train in this approach.

 - Alternatively, you can get in touch with Carolyn in her role as chair of BACP Coaching division if you would be interested in being part of a special interest group focused on coaching/personal consultancy for young people: firstname.lastname@example.org